Formal Security Analysis of the AMD SEV-SNP Software Interface: Formal model of AMD SEV-SNP

 \begin{tcbTamarin2} restriction Equality: $\mkwd{\forall}$ x y #i.
 Eq(x, y)@i $\mkwd{\Rightarrow}$ x = y \end{tcbTamarin2}

-The \snpfw{} installs in a guest context \tlst{gctx} several (fresh) values, including: an Offline Encryption Key \tlst{oek}, which is used to encrypt contents of guest pages that have been swapped-out; a Virtual Machine Root Key \tlst{vmrk}, which the derived keys may be rooted in; a pointer \tlst{ptrGVM} to a guest state which is freshly generated for each guest state machine transition; a platform identifier \tlst{pid} which persists throughout the lifetime of a guest on a particular platform; and a session identifier \tlst{sid} which is freshly generated upon each guest swap.
-Additionally, we use the variable \tlst{isMig} as a flag to indicate whether the guest has been migrated or not, and the variable \tlst{authTag} to store the authentication tag of the swapped-out guest state.
+The \snpfw{} installs in a guest context \tlst{gvmCtx} several (fresh) values, including: an Offline Encryption Key \tlst{oek}, which is used to encrypt contents of guest pages that have been swapped-out; a Virtual Machine Root Key \tlst{vmrk}, which the derived keys may be rooted in; a pointer \tlst{gvmStPtr} to a guest state which is freshly generated for each guest state machine transition; a platform-launch identifier \tlst{pid} which persists throughout the lifetime of a guest on a particular platform; and a session identifier \tlst{sid} which is freshly generated upon each guest swap.
+Additionally, we use the variable \tlst{gvmIsMig} as a flag to indicate whether the guest has been migrated or not, and the variable \tlst{authTag} to store the authentication tag of the swapped-out guest state.

 The specification mandates that the firmware rejects the pages donated by a hypervisor via an \vlst{SNP_GCTX_CREATE} call if they are not in the \vlst{Firmware} state.
 Given that a single \snpma{} thread may manage multiple \snpgvm{}s concurrently, each \snpma{} message includes a guest context address to distinguish individual guests, as can be seen in the \Cref{fig:MASM}.
-We link a guest context with an address $\tlst{$\dollar$gctxAddr}$ and ensure that is not already assigned on the platform (\tlst{chipID}) by applying the \tlst{Unique} restriction; otherwise, the adversary can replay the \tlst{MSG_VMRK_REQ} guest message, prompting \snpfw{} to install the same \tlst{VMRK} in multiple contexts.
+We link a guest context with an address $\tlst{$\dollar$gctxAddr}$ and ensure that it is not already assigned on the platform (\tlst{chipId}) by applying the \tlst{Unique} restriction; otherwise, the adversary can replay the \tlst{MSG_VMRK_REQ} guest message, prompting \snpfw{} to install the same \tlst{vmrk} in multiple contexts.